 He was born about 1824 at Te Awapatiki on the east coast of Rekohu.
 His parents are unknown and he had a half-brother, Wi Tipene Matahuri.

-Hirawanu Tapu was born about 1824 at Te Awapatiki on the east coast of Rekohu.
-When Te Ati Awa invaded Rekohu in 1835, he was enslaved by Ngati Tama and taken by them in turn to Waitahi, Ngatikitiki, and finally Kaingaroa, where he was a possession of chief Wiremu Kingi Meremere.
+He was living at Te Awapatiki when Te Ati Awa invaded the Chathams in November and December 1835.
+Thereafter he was enslaved by Ngati Tama and taken by them in turn to Waitahi, Ngatikitiki, and finally Kaingaroa, where he was a possession of chief Wiremu Kingi Meremere.

 Hirawanu was betrothed to Rohana (also known as Tini Waihe), a Moriori slave who was amongst those taken to the Auckland Islands by Ngati Mutunga (1842 to 1856).
 Rohana's owner, Matioro, tried to prevent their union by abducting her and carrying her back to Waitangi, on Rekohu.
 But Hirawanu and Rohana were living together by 1861.